sds-dubois/sds-dubois.github.io/_posts/2015-07-30-Deep-Mining.markdown

 layout: post
 section-type: post
 title: Deep Mining
+post-preview: I was a visiting student at MIT and worked on a project that we called **Deep Mining**.
+The goal was to automatically find the best hyper-parameters for Machine Learning pipelines, so in other words, to **mine pipelines**, and that's where the name comes from.
+While working on this project, I mainly focused on Bayesian optimization methods and on Gaussian Process-based regression.
+In particular, I developed a new algorithm called **non-parametric Gaussian Copula Process** to better model the performances of a pipeline given its hyper-parameters.
 ---
 I was a visiting student at MIT and worked on a project that we called **Deep Mining**.
 The goal was to automatically find the best hyper-parameters for Machine Learning pipelines, so in other words, to **mine pipelines**, and that's where the name comes from.
 While working on this project, I mainly focused on Bayesian optimization methods and on Gaussian Process-based regression.
 In particular, I developed a new algorithm called **non-parametric Gaussian Copula Process** to better model the performances of a pipeline given its hyper-parameters. *See more details below.*